maxpat78/ImagePyX/README.md

 - REVISIONS.TXT		developement history and todo
 - gpl.txt		GPL v2 license file: it applies to this package
 - mingw_build.sh        script to help building a reduced wimlib under Windows
+- make_test.sh		sample minimal script to test under Linux

 Look at REVISIONS.TXT for details about developement history and things to do.

-[1] Developed and tested on Windows with Python 2.7.3, 32-bit; partly tested with Linux Ubuntu 12.10
+[1] Developed and tested on Windows with Python 2.7.3, 32-bit; partly tested with Linux Ubuntu 12.10, x32

 [2] A simplified version with the codecs only can be built with GCC 4.7 on Windows: look at mingw_build.sh